iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Document+controller"></a>

 ### document.controller() ⇒ [<code>Array.&lt;DID&gt;</code>](#DID)
-Returns a list of the document controllers.
+Returns a list of document controllers.

+Note: Duplicates will be ignored.
+Use `null` to remove all controllers.

 **Kind**: instance method of [<code>Document</code>](#Document)
 <a name="Document+setAlsoKnownAs"></a>